Using Form W-4 as a Nonresident Alien

 https://ftsig.org/lawfully-avoiding-backup-withholding/

-The only kind of “wages” that would be taxable therefore must involve the human performing the work for someone else as an agent and not for themselves.
+The only kind of “wages” that would be taxable therefore must involve the human performing the work for someone else as a PUBLIC agent and not for themselves.
 In fact, if you as a private human not otherwise working for the national government consent to be called a statutory “employee” by illegally filing a W-4 and never indicating duress in the filing of your income tax return. then you volunteered to work for the Secretary of the Treasury in the Department of the Treasury, as we prove in:

 How American Nationals Volunteer to Pay Income Tax, Form #05.024